UX Research Tools for analyzing and visualizing your user research

 It is extremely important and interesting to know what happens to your users when they interact with your product, website, application, or tool.
 Testing that user experience includes everything the users see, hear, and do as well as their emotional reactions.

+Usability testing tools typically offer features such as screen recording, heat maps, and task completion metrics, making it easier to capture and analyze user interactions and feedback.
 Planning and conducting user experience tests can be time-consuming.
 With these UX research tools you can take your user research to a higher level and save valuable time!

 Miro: Online whiteboard